ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

 Writing the actual filtering logic was interesting.
 It's the first time I made good use of Awk beyond its most basic capabilities.

 Awk processes input, in this case `~/.bash_history`, one line at a time, splitting it into individual fields (space-delimited by default).
-The individual fields are referencable as `$1`, `$2`, etc. and the entire line can be referenced by `$0`.
+The individual fields are referenceable as `$1`, `$2`, etc. and the entire line can be referenced by `$0`.
 The Awk script itself defines a set of commands that run on each line, and a common idiom, in pseudocode is:

     /pattern/ {
       # commands to run on any line matching pattern